 I’m thrilled to be joining some friends to bring you ideas for setting a New Year’s Eve tablescape.
-Personally, I think this holiday can be tricky to decorate for because it’s traditionally associated with the colors black and silver, as well as a big, flashy disco ball.
-I challenged myself to use what I had in order to put my own twist on a New Year’s Eve celebration, and here is what I came up with.
+This holiday can be tricky to decorate for, as it’s traditionally associated with the colors black and silver, and often a flashy disco ball.
+I challenged myself to put my own twist on a New Year’s Eve celebration using what I already had, and here is what I came up with.

 Elegant New Year’s Eve Tablescape

-I started this tablescape with sparkling white grape juice topped with fresh cranberries, but halfway through the shoot I impulsively swapped that out for water because I thought it would photograph better.
-I like them both, but I love the golden color of the sparkling grape juice and should have left it alone.
-I just thought you might like to know why there are two different looks going on here.
+I started this tablescape with sparkling white grape juice topped with fresh cranberries, but halfway through the shoot I swapped it out for water because I thought it would photograph better.
+Both are beautiful, but I love the golden color of the sparkling grape juice better, and I should have left it alone.
+Oh well.

-Using what I already have in new and interesting ways fuels my creativity and helps our family’s bottom line, and this tablescape was no different.
+Using what I already have in new and interesting ways fuels my creativity and helps our family’s bottom line.
 These are our everyday dishes and silverware, but I added special place mats and linen napkins tied with a delicate satin bow and sprig of cedar to liven them up.

-This place setting reminds me of winter and the fresh new start we all get at the stroke of midnight on New Year’s Eve every year.
-The greenery bridges Christmas with New Year’s Eve and is a visual reminder that spring is on it’s way…my very favorite season and the one I long for more than any other.
+This place setting reminds me of winter and the fresh new start we all get at the stroke of midnight on New Year’s Eve.
+The greenery bridges Christmas with New Year’s Eve and is a visual reminder that spring is on it’s way.

-My girls were drooling over all the goodies I piled up in the vintage ice cream dishes I’ve collected from thrift stores.
-Putting them out on the table is a fun way to add edible (and therefore disposable) decor but also to provide dessert without having to serve it on a plate.
+My girls were drooling over all the goodies in the vintage ice cream dishes I’ve collected from thrift stores.
+Putting them out on the table is a fun way to add edible decor, but also provide dessert without having to serve it on a plate.

 This season I’ve been all about the delicate satin bows all over everything.
 It’s such a simple way to add a touch of sweetness and femininity.
-I love the idea of a bow as a napkin ring…it’s just lighter and fresher.
+I love the idea of a bow as a napkin ring.

-This brass dear head vase was the jumping off point of this whole tablescape.
-I wanted to use it because it’s gorgeous, reminds me of winter, and looks amazing with big, fluffy hydrangeas, evergreen sprigs, and these beautiful faux red berries I added in.
+This brass deer head vase was the jumping off point of this whole tablescape.
+I wanted to use it because it reminds me of winter and looks amazing with big fluffy hydrangeas.

 Isn’t this vase to die for?
 It was a total score from a local antique shop.